-You may or may not be aware of a little website called Budgets are $exy.
+Budgets are $exy.
 It started in 2008 when an anonymous twenty-something started budgeting and began his march to financial independence.
-Eight years and two boys later, this thirty-something’s website is still going strong.
+Ten years and three boys later, this thirty-something’s website is still going strong.

 By strong, I mean much, much stronger than this fledgling site.
 Like Magnús Ver Magnússon versus Jack McBrayer stronger.
-He also has this other page called Rockstar Finance.
-I’m going to go out on a limb and say that Rockstar Finance is also way stronger than Physician on FIRE.
+He also had this other page called Rockstar Finance.
+I’m going to go out on a limb and say that Rockstar Finance is also much stronger than Physician on FIRE.

-In fact, the three busiest days on this site are not coincidentally the three days a post of mine has been featured by J. Money and his partner in crime, Cait Flanders @ Rockstar Finance.
-You guys, er… guy & gal… rock!
+In fact, when my site was quite new, the three busiest days on this site were not coincidentally the three days a post of mine was featured by J. Money and his partner in crime, Cait Flanders @ Rockstar Finance.

 The right thing to do would be to give a heartfelt thank you and affirm the good man’s message.
 You know, that budgets are sexy.
 That’s just not how I roll.
 Much like I wrote Why I didn’t Retire by 40 for Joe @ Retireby40, I would like to take this opportunity to pay homage to Budgets are Sexy by refuting the entire premise of his site.

 So… Budgets are Sexy?